-Pass a string containing 32 hexadecimal digits.
+(SCP/SFTP) Pass a string containing 32 hexadecimal digits.
 The string should be the 128 bit MD5 checksum of the remote host's public key, curl will refuse the connection with the host unless the md5sums match.
-This option is only for SCP and SFTP transfers.
 (Added in 7.17.1)